lindanguyen886/portfolio-assistant-ai/README.md

 ## Notes

-- This tool is for educational/research purposes, not financial advice.
+- This tool is for personal investment purposes, not a commercial agent or built for business operations.
 - Market-data calls may fail if network access is unavailable.
 - Keep `.env` private and never commit secrets.